cjus/modern-web-seed/extended-docs.md

 Note that if you're running in live reload mode then your sass/scss files are automatically processed as you make changes.

+The modern-web-seed doesn't just support SASS - it expects that you're using it to manage your project CSS needs.
+Don't update the files in the css folder as they'll be overwritten every time `gulp sass` or `gulp dist` is executed.
+If you don't want to use SASS you can remove support for it by editing your gulpfile.js.

 ## Support for Modernizr

 There is a modernizr.js file in the js/vendor folder.
 This version of modernizr is loaded by the index.html and is intended to be a placeholder.
 Visit the [modernizr](http://modernizr.com/download) site to create your own custom version.

 ## Creating a distribution for deployment

-When you're ready to deploy your project you can run the following command to compile (sass), compress images, HTML, CSS and JavaScript files into concatinated web efficient files.
+When you're ready to deploy your project you can run the following command to compile (sass), compress images, HTML, CSS and JavaScript files into concatenated web efficient files.

 ```shell
 $ gulp dist
 ```

 Your project will be built and placed in the `dist` folder where it can be deployed to your remote web server.

+Keep in mind that every time you run `gulp dist` the contents of the dist folder are deleted and recreated!
+Do not add file into the dist folder it's only intended to host the most recent build.

 ## Running tests with Karma and Jasmine